 Whether you’re lying down, cross-legged on the floor, or sitting up in a chair, a lot of materials on this subject suggest using a focus point like a candle or an object in front of you.
 This can help you clear your mind and make your eyes a little heavier.
 Sometimes I use a focus point, sometimes I don’t, but I will admit that when I first started doing this, it was very helpful.
-Most importantly, focus on your breathing.
+Most importantly, keep focusing on your breathing.
 If you find yourself getting lost in thoughts, dismiss them as just thoughts and go back to focusing on breathing and relaxing.

 Step Two: Take Yourself Deeper Into a State of Relaxation

--Imagine yourself on a lift (I have been using this one recently).
+-Another popular option is to imagine yourself on a lift (I have been using this one recently).
 Take yourself down at a comfortable pace, as you reach each level of your mind tell yourself that you are more relaxed and entering into a deeper state of relaxation.
 Here, I like to make each “floor” a different color corresponding to my chakras.
 I’ll start with the purple of my crown chakra and move down each color until I have reached the red base and am totally relaxed.
 However you choose to do this, find yourself at a door.